gitkraken/gitkraken-client-docs/gitkraken-client/serverless.md

 <img src="/wp-content/uploads/license.png" class="img-responsive center img-bordered">

 If do not have the license, please contact your GitKraken administrator.
-If you are the GitKraken administrator, yiou can find your license file on app.gitkraken.com.
+If you are the GitKraken administrator, you can find your license file on app.gitkraken.com.
 If you have an older account or you need assistance locating your license file, [contact us](https://help.gitkraken.com/gitkraken-client/contact-support/).

 Once the license file is applied, you are ready to get crackin'!